Modern Slavery Act

 Digitalspace is a law-abiding organization, and so strictly adheres to and complies with all employment-related laws, including laws related to working hours, wages, welfare, and human rights.
 All employees associated policies of Digitalspace are transparent and available for viewing to all our employees.
 We continually update and amend our policies to align it with global best practices and changes in relevant laws.

-In the above-mentioned manner, Digitalspace ensures that there is no scope for any instance of slavery, servitude, or human trafficking.
+In an above-mentioned manner, Digitalspace ensures that there is no scope for any instance of slavery, servitude, or human trafficking.

 We develop internal programs to raise awareness of issues such as slavery, forced or compulsory labor, exploitative practices by labor providers, and human trafficking.
 We have adequate policies in place to ensure that Digitalspace hires no person that is below the legal age for any work.